-- 93 4.4.1 The method employed for the collection and preservation of document evidence varies - based on scene context and anticipated analysis. - 95 4.4.2 The original document shall be collected in its entirety, if available. - 96 4.4.3 A scene investigator shall submit high-resolution copies in place of an original document - only when prior authorization from a FDE or other individual with the appropriate expertise has - 98 been granted. - 99 4.4.4 If original writing is on a fixed substrate (e.g., wall, floor) and cannot be collected, the - questioned writing shall be preserved by uncompressed examination quality photography with the - camera lens perpendicular to the sample, proper lighting (e.g., even lighting, avoidance of over - 102 exposure), and the inclusion of a scale. - NOTE In some instances it can be beneficial to remove the writing from the fixed substrate through careful - 104 extraction of the substrate. - 105 4.4.5 Document evidence from different suspected sources, material types, and locations shall be - 106 collected and packaged separately in an appropriate size container to avoid damage or alteration to - the document. - 108 4.4.6 Document evidence shall not be unnecessarily folded, torn, marked, soiled, stamped, or - written on. - 110 4.4.7 Packaging shall not be marked on while it contains the document. - 4.4.8 Document evidence requiring further analysis, such as DNA, latent prints, or trace evidence, - should be placed into breathable packaging such as paper bags, envelopes, or cardboard containers.
+- 102 4.4.1 The method employed for the collection and preservation of document evidence varies - based on scene context and anticipated analysis. - 104 4.4.2 The original document shall be collected in its entirety, if available. - 105 4.4.3 A scene investigator shall submit high-resolution copies in place of an original document - only when prior authorization from a FDE or other individual with the appropriate expertise has - been granted. - 108 4.4.4 If original writing is on a fixed substrate (e.g., wall, floor) and cannot be collected, the - questioned writing shall be preserved by uncompressed examination quality photography with the - camera lens perpendicular to the sample, proper lighting (e.g., even lighting, avoidance of over - exposure), and the inclusion of a scale.

-- 113 4.4.9 Plastic packaging should be used for samples that may be subject to indentation analysis - and are not subject to DNA or latent print analysis. - 115 4.4.10 Document evidence examination often relies on exemplars for comparison.
-Consideration - should be made to identify potentially related materials or equipment that could aid in the - examination of a document. - 118 4.4.11 Storage of document evidence should avoid extreme temperature and humidity, which can - cause alteration to materials or equipment. - 120 4.4.12 If the collection or preservation of document evidence is beyond the technical skills, - knowledge, or resources available to the scene investigator, a FDE or other individual with the - appropriate expertise shall be contacted for consultation or assistance.
+- NOTE In some instances it can be beneficial to remove the writing from the fixed substrate through careful - extraction of the substrate. - 114 4.4.5 Document evidence from different suspected sources, material types, and locations shall be - 115 collected and packaged separately in an appropriate size container to avoid damage or alteration to - the document. - 117 4.4.6 Document evidence shall not be unnecessarily folded, torn, marked, soiled, stamped, or - 118 written on. - 119 4.4.7 Packaging shall not be marked on while it contains the document. - 120 4.4.8 Document evidence requiring further analysis, such as DNA, latent prints, or trace evidence, - should be placed into breathable packaging such as paper bags, envelopes, or cardboard containers. - 4.4.9 Document evidence examination often relies on exemplars for comparison.
+Consideration - should be made to identify potentially related materials or equipment that could aid in the - examination of a document. - 125 4.4.10 Storage of document evidence should avoid extreme temperature and humidity, which can - cause alteration to materials or equipment. - 4.4.11 If the collection or preservation of document evidence is beyond the technical skills, - knowledge, or resources available to the scene investigator, a FDE or other individual (e.g., - document conservator) with the appropriate expertise shall be contacted for consultation or - assistance.

-5 Collection of Documents for Handwriting Comparison
+131 5 Collection of Documents for Handwriting Comparison

-- 124 5.1 General - Handwriting examination relies on the comparison between a questioned document and other - documents with a known author (e.g., collected writing) or a requested writing written by a person - of interest under the direction of investigators.
-Collection of an insufficient quantity or quality of - samples can have a deleterious effect on the examination of documentary evidence. - 129 5.2 Collected Writing - 130 5.2.1 Documents containing existing written text often best represent an individual's natural - handwriting and depict natural variation in writing.
+- 132 5.1 General - Handwriting examination relies on the comparison between a questioned document and other - documents with a known writer (e.g., collected writing) or a requested writing written by a person - of interest under the direction of investigators.
+Collection of an insufficient quantity or quality of - samples can have a deleterious effect on the examination of documentary evidence. - 137 5.2 Collected Writing - 138 5.2.1 Documents containing existing written text often best represent an individual's natural - handwriting and depict natural variation in writing.
 Scene investigators shall attempt to identify - and collect existing written documents during scene examinations.
-Existing documents that can be - used in examination, include but are not limited to the following. - a) Collected writings which could be attributed to a suspected writer(s), such as receipts, checks, - business records, correspondence, applications, identification cards, or diaries. - 1) Samples of writing produced contemporaneous to, and with similar material as, the questioned document. - Samples of writing that are of a comparable style to the questioned document (e.g., hand printing, cursive, and signatures). - b) Blank pages potentially associated with existing documents can contain decipherable indentations. - 142 c) Documents containing signatures that may be the source of tracings and/or simulations, or electronically reproduced onto another document. - d) Documents containing voids in signature locations or document fragments containing only - signatures, that may have been used to affix a signature to a document through physical cut and paste. - 5.2.2 Collected writing shall not be attributed to a known writer without supporting information. - 148 The supporting information shall be documented.
+Existing documents that can be - used in examination, include but are not limited to the following. - 142 a) Collected writings which could be attributed to a suspected writer(s), such as receipts, checks, - business records, correspondence, applications, identification cards, or journals. - 1) Samples of writing produced contemporaneous to, and with similar material as, the questioned document. - Samples of writing that are of a comparable style to the questioned document (e.g., hand printing, cursive, and signatures).